vspar/codility-ruby/README.md

 # codility-ruby
 Codility Training Exercise Solutions in Ruby

-These are my own solutions, they all score 100% in the Correctness and Performance categories.
+They all score 100% on the Codility site.